fumzy123/orbital-spheres/readme.md

 # Description
 The purpose of this project was to make a visually appealing 3D animation that uses the relies of trigonometric functions.
 It's a simple animation.
-Click the cube to see it in action.
+Click the link in the about section to go to the web page Click the cube to see the animation in action

 ## How to trigger the trigonometric animation
 Click the green cube to see the trigonometric animation